goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Neural networks are nothing new.
 Their mathematical backbone has existed for centuries since Carl Friedrich Gauss developed it to predict the movement of planets.

 The inspiration comes from the structure of the brain and its interconnected neurons.
 Each one of the artificial neurons in the network is nothing but a mathematical function: numbers go in, numbers come out.
-Because these functions are interconnected like neurons, results are fed from functions into other functions, and on and on they go until a transformed result drops out of the model.
+Because these functions are interconnected like neurons, results are fed from one into the next, on and on until a transformed result drops out of the model.

 If neural networks are nothing new, then what changed?